 Supporting and Collaborating Partners

 The IBRACH is supported by grants and contributions of partner institutions.
 We work in collaboration with various universities and research centers devoted to China in Brazil and abroad.
 Its research and training program is developed in collaboration with the University of Tsinghua and the Federal University of Rio de Janeiro.
-The National Development Bank of Brazil (BNDES), the Alexandre Gusmão Foundation (FUNAG) and the Corporação Andina de Fomento (CAF) are amongst its foremost partner institutions.
+The National Development Bank of Brazil (BNDES), the Alexandre Gusmão Foundation (FUNAG), the Corporação Andina de Fomento (CAF) and the Bocom BBM Bank are amongst its foremost partner institutions.